arkCyber/AuroraExt/docs/extensions-causing-issue-other-websites.md

 ## How to disable the feature

-1. Click on the Page Assist icon in the browser toolbar.
+1. Click on the Aurora icon in the browser toolbar.
 2. Click on the settings icon.
 3. Click on the "Ollama Settings" tab.
 4. Expand the "Advanced Ollama URL Configuration"